DataResponsibly/we-are-ai/modules/show me the data/_posts/2000-02-03-designing-a-classifier.md

 (...)
 ```

-In pairs or small groups, compare your lists of data and choose the two data sources that you see as most important for detecting fraudulent credit card usage.
-Use the structure below to design  Propose two rules that your classifiers can use to predict whether a transaction is *fraudulent* or *not fraudulent*.
+In pairs or small groups, compare your lists of features and choose the two data sources that you see as most important for detecting fraudulent credit card usage.
+Use the structure below to design two rules that your classifiers can use to predict whether a transaction is *fraudulent* or *not fraudulent*.

 ```
 Rule 1: